tiagordc/raspberry-pi-qt-builds/README.md

 Tested with Qt5.15.1 and PyQt5-5.15.2 on a Raspberry Pi 4 Model B 4GB

+Do at your own risk and make sure you know what you're doing because I don't.

 # Build

 1. Uncomment source line in sources-list